Kalsyc/OpenEyes/README.md

 You may view the project entry at iSTePS AY19/20 S2 [here](https://isteps.comp.nus.edu.sg/event/cs4240/module/AY2019-20+Semester_2+Task_1/project/7).
 Our promotional video which explains the features, challenges and gameplay of the simulator can also be found in this [link](https://www.youtube.com/watch?v=DXkq3lLcZkI&feature=youtu.be).

+Update: We've won 2nd place!
+Thanks to those that voted!

 Developed by Team SafeSpace.

 ## Problem Statement and Solution